-From left: Ridha Kamoua (Undergraduate Program Director), Weicheng Liu (Graduate Student), Jayant P. Parekh, Matthew Dowling (Undergraduate Student), and Petar Djuric (Department Chairman)
+From left: Ridha Kamoua (Undergraduate Program Director), Jayant P. Parekh, Yuriy Slashchev (undergraduate Student), and Petar Djuric (Department Chairman)

 The awards were given out by Prof. Jayant P. Parekh, who is also the Vice President of the AMRF.
 Two universities, Columbia University and Stony Brook University, are represented on the Board of Directors of the AMRF, and are recipients of funding from the Foundation which makes possible the awards given out every year.

-The Foundation called the Armstrong Memorial Research Foundation (AMRF) is based at Columbia University, and is named after the pre-eminent radio engineer Edwin Howard Armstrong (1890 – 1954) who, through his extraordinary and revolutionary inventions in the field of radio engineering, indisputably ranks among the greatest scientists in human history.
+The Armstrong Memorial Research Foundation (AMRF) is based at Columbia University, and is named after the pre-eminent radio engineer Edwin Howard Armstrong (1890 – 1954) who, through his extraordinary and revolutionary inventions in the field of radio engineering, indisputably ranks among the greatest scientists and tinkerers of all time.
 Armstrong’s research and inventions took place largely at Columbia University where he originally went in as an undergraduate student, and later ended up becoming a Professor, in the Electrical Engineering Department.

-Armstrong’s first major invention was the so-called regenerative circuit which in today’s world is commonly called a positive feedback amplifier.
-This invention came about in 1912 while he was a still just an undergraduate!
-The invention of the positive feedback amplifier was a major development in the world of radio because it made long-distance AM transmission possible.
+It is noteworthy that Armstrong’s first major invention, namely, the regenerative circuit (commonly called in today’s world as a positive feedback amplifier), happened while he was still just an undergraduate student at Columbia University.
+This invention was a major development in the world of radio because it made long-distance AM transmission possible.
 His patents just on this invention made him a rich man, with more riches to follow with more and even more impactful inventions in the following years.